commonsguy/cwac-saferoom/README-original.markdown

 TL;DR: to run the full set of CWAC-SafeRoom tests, use `SafeRoomSuite`.
 Either run that directly from your IDE, or set up a run configuration pointing to it, etc.

-## Version

-This is version v1.2.1 of this library.

 ## Additional Documentation